crash-g/bottino/README.md

 ## TODO list

-- denormalize participant name in participant_expense table: this will prevent problems if the participant is deleted; in alternative, use soft deletion on the table: this will pave the way to support display names for participants
 - add aliases
 - add interactive mode to delete expense (?)
 - add interactive mode to list expenses (?)